davinhill/Convolution_Captioning/README.md

 **img_encoders.py** Code for the 3 different image encoders implemented (VGG19, Resnet18, Densenet161)

 **eval.py** Code for generating caption predictions and calculating the test accuracy (beam size == 1).
 Also contains functions for converting tokensIDs to words.

+**dataloader.py** Code for the pytorch dataloader used in our model

 The folder **embed** Includes files related to word embedding and preprocessing:
 * **Create_word_embedding.ipynb** Jupyter Notebook for creating the tokenized vocabulary